What Do You Think Attracts Top Sales Performers to a Role?

 The goal for any company and hiring team is to find talented people who will thrive and perform at high levels, contribute to the culture, lead us all to new successes, and stay for the long term.

-So before sitting down to write the job posting, it’s crucial to ask yourself “what personality traits and skills will my ideal candidate have?”.
+So before sitting down to write the job posting, it’s crucial to ask yourself, “What personality traits and skills will my ideal candidate have?”.

 Recycling the last job posting back out into the market is unproductive.
 Your future new hire and your business deserve better.
 Think of your job posting as a marketing piece for your company.

-There’s an art here, and a natural flow that piques a candidate’s curiosity, and feeds that curiosity to help them determine if they’re a good potential fit and should click apply to continue the process.
+There’s an art here and a natural flow that piques a candidate’s curiosity and feeds that curiosity to help them determine if they’re a good potential fit and should click apply to continue the process.

 To learn more about the steps in the process, check out this slide deck.

 Our one-of-a-kind sales hiring system, MetaHire, takes this highly impactful job posting and inserts it squarely in a hiring process that delivers 100% confidence that you’re hiring the ideal person every time.
-Why not look around then contact us to find out more?
+Why not look around and then contact us to find out more?

 Topaz is changing the way the world perceives, values, hires, and trains salespeople.